Pick the base before the mood

 These are the practical questions most travelers ask before they commit to a hotel, a meal plan, or a Providence weekend rhythm.

 Usually downtown.
-College Hill is better as a daytime layer or campus-focused move, while downtown gives the cleaner first hotel-and-dinner loop.
+College Hill is better as a daytime or campus-focused move, while downtown gives the cleaner first hotel-and-dinner base.

 Not usually.
-Wickenden is stronger as a dinner-and-drinks district layered onto a downtown or station-side base than as the only lane carrying the trip.
+Wickenden is stronger as a dinner-and-drinks district added onto a downtown or station-side base than as the only area carrying the trip.

 Yes, because the districts change the tone of the stay even when the distances stay short.
 The right district decision reduces friction and makes the city feel clearer.